tsfpga/tsfpga/readme.rst

   :alt: VHDL branch coverage
   :target: https://tsfpga.com/vhdl_coverage_html

-Tsfpga is a project platform for modern FPGA development.
+tsfpga is a development platform that aims to streamline all aspects of your FPGA project.
 With its python build/simulation flow, along with complementary VHDL components, it is perfect for CI/CD and test-driven development.
 Focus has been placed on flexibility and modularization, achieving scalability even in very large multi-vendor code bases.